2014–2015 Season — 2300 Series

 Texas Parks & Wildlife on PBS and Cable

 About the Series

-Texas Parks & Wildlife is a weekly, half-hour program that airs on the PBS stations throughout the Lone Star state, as well as in a number of other public television markets around the country.
-You can also see the show in about 50 city government access channels across the state.
+Texas Parks & Wildlife is a weekly, half-hour program that airs on all the PBS stations throughout the Lone Star state, and a number of other public television stations around the country.
+You can also see the show on about 50 city government access channels across the state.
 October 2014 marks our 29th year on PBS

-We want our stories to inspire you to get outdoors and visit the natural places in our state.
+Our hope is to inspire you to get outdoors and visit the natural places in our state.
 We want to provide a compelling reason for you to care about your outdoor and cultural heritage.
 Maybe you’ll even get involved and help preserve a piece of that heritage.
 It’s our hope that you’ll develop a new appreciation for the natural world, a world that’s right here in your backyard.
 Please join us as we explore the natural State of Texas.

 Broadcast rights to Texas Parks & Wildlife are free to all PBS affiliates throughout the United States.
 Our program is fed in HD every Wednesday at 3:30 pm, Central Standard Time.

 Satellite coordinates: 1630 ET/HD04, AMC 21 Ku23H, L-Band Freq = 1395.5MHz, SR = 6.250 MSps/ FEC: 3/4